• Skip to primary navigation

 4. Empty the bowl onto a stable work surface and begin kneading with your hands.

-5. Once a smooth dough is formed, wrap with plastic wrap and let sit out at room temperature for 1 hour.
-If using the next day, put it in the fridge.
+5. Once a smooth dough is formed, wrap it with plastic wrap and let sit out at room temperature for 1 hour.
+If using it the next day, put it in the fridge.

 6. Roll the dough using a pasta machine just like regular pasta except you only need to fold it once instead of three times.